SomeWeekendReading/someweekendreading.github.io/_posts/2022-04-29-too-much-too-little-covid.md

 ## The Weekend Conclusion

 These are not serious people.
 They are, however, power-hungry.
-They are willing to bend facts forward (Too much COVID-19?
-Close the borders!) and backward (Too little COVID-19?
+They are willing to bend facts forward ("Too much COVID-19?
+Close the borders!") and backward ("Too little COVID-19?
-Off with their masks!) in favor of their policies, with no respect for truth whatsoever.
+Off with their masks!") in favor of their policies, with no respect for truth whatsoever.

 ---